George Clayton Foulk: U.S. naval career

 George Foulk graduated, from the United States Naval Academy.
 Foulk went to Asia in 1876 on the ship Alert.
 He made a 427-mile journey through Japan, then returned to the United States over land, via Korea, Siberia, and Europe.
 Foulk became fluent in Japanese and Korean; when a Korean mission arrived, in 1883, he was the only person in Washington who could interpret between the two countries.
 He was appointed U.S. Naval Attache to Korea and, after arriving there, embarked on two long journeys by sedan chair around the country.
 On the longer journey, which lasted 43 days, his visit included Gongju, Gwangju, Haeinsa, Busan, Daegu, and Mungyeong.
 A coup occurred in Seoul during the latter part of this journey and the Koreans' hospitality turned to hostility from those who took him to be a Japanese spy.

 U.S. envoy to the Kingdom of Korea

-Foulk served as the acting chargé d'affaires to the Kingdom of Korea, from 1885–1886 and again, from 1886–1887.
+Foulk served as the acting chargé d'affaires to the Kingdom of Korea, from 1885 to 1886 and again, from 1886 to 1887.
 Soon after his relief by William Harwar Parker, Foulk was sent back to Korea after a report reached Washington, D.C. that Parker was a "chronic drunkard" who suffered from alcoholism.
 The United States government considered the situation so serious that a squadron of naval vessels was diverted to intercept Foulk's passenger liner and return him to Korea as soon as possible.

 George Foulk was finally recalled several months later and relieved by Hugh A. Dinsmore with the U.S. acting at the behest of the Chinese government.
 The Chinese were unhappy with Foulk's attempts to build up Korea's ability to counteract Chinese and Japanese influence.